hpaluch-pil/grpc-hello-cpp/README.md

   python-xml-2.7.18-150000.38.2.x86_64
   ```

-- to build it with bazel tool:
+- to build it with Bazel tool:
   ```bash
   cd /usr/src/grpc/test/cpp/util
   # may try: "bazel query ..." to see targets in current dir